-- 12.4 As previously highlighted in this report, there are many areas of significant uncertainty facing the Council and our overall financial position beyond March 2024. - 12.5 It is with this uncertainty over the medium-term financial outlook facing the Council in mind that the balance between the key components of the overall MTFS need to be considered i.e.: - New ongoing revenue and one-off capital investments (which also impact on the revenue budget both in the year of spend but also in some cases for many decades ahead), - The balance between further savings and the level of council tax increase. - The use of a prudent level of one-off resources versus retention of a sufficient one-off resources to provide future flexibility. - 12.6 Given the high degree of uncertainty, it is difficult to make accurate forward projections.
+- 11.1 The base budget for 2023/24 totals £159.515m and is summarised in Appendix 8.
+The budget will be restated after final decisions have been taken on the savings and investment proposals contained in this report. - 11.2 As previously highlighted in this report, there are many areas of significant uncertainty facing the Council and our overall financial position beyond March 2024. - 11.3 It is with this uncertainty over the medium-term financial outlook facing the Council in mind that the balance between the key components of the overall MTFS need to be considered i.e.: - New ongoing revenue and one-off capital investments (which also impact on the revenue budget both in the year of spend but also in some cases for many decades ahead), - The balance between further savings and the level of council tax increase, - The use of a prudent level of one-off resources versus retention of a sufficient one-off resources to provide future flexibility. - 11.4 Given the high degree of uncertainty, it is difficult to make accurate forward projections.
 However, it is essential that we now use the best available information to estimate the potential level of budget shortfall in future years so that we can start to plan ahead now through this MTFS framework which is based on the Council's multi-year budget model which includes many variables and will be regularly reviewed and updated as further information becomes available.
 Using current available information and assumptions, the position is summarised in the table below.
 However, it must be noted that the actual position may be very different to that set out below.